-Allergy testing is the first step to diagnosing the source of your nasal allergy symptoms.
-The Allergy Center of Decatur ENT tests for allergic reactions to seasonal or perennial airborne allergens including dog and cat dander, mold, dust mite, and pollen.
+Allergy testing is the first step to diagnosing the source of your nasal allergy symptoms and start you on the path of relief.
+The Allergy Center of Decatur ENT tests for allergic reactions to seasonal or perennial airborne allergens including dog and cat dander, mold, dust mite, pollen, and more.

 What is an allergy test?

 An allergy test is a procedure administered by one of our many talented and qualified doctors.
 Allergy testing can include a combination of skin-pricks on the arms, intradermal skin testing, or blood (RAST) testing.

 - Determine if allergy-like symptoms are caused by an allergy or other conditions such as nonallergic rhinitis, colds, and other viruses that can cause symptoms similar to those of nasal allergies

 - Determine if allergy-like symptoms are caused by an allergy or other Irritants and pollutants, such as strong odors of smoke, certain medications, and weather changes, which can also trigger symptoms